Native, Web Or Hybrid App – Points of Difference

-Here I aim to define and describe the differences between various app categories not only for business owners but also for an app developer!
+Here I aim to define and describe the differences between various app categories for business owners and app developers!

-Which app is best and what are the major points of difference among the three?
+Which app is best, and what are the significant points of difference among the three?

-They are installed in the device from an application store (such as the App Store, Google Play) and show up on the device as icons.
-They remain with the device and utilize the device features such as the camera, contact list, accelerometer, the GPS etc.
+They are installed in the device from an application store (such as the App Store, Google Play) and appear as icons on the device.
+They remain with the device and utilize the device features such as the camera, contact list, accelerometer, GPS, etc.

 They are designed and coded to cater to one platform (for a specific device).
-For instance, iPhone apps are coded in Objective-C and the android apps are coded in Java.
-Coding apps in this manner helps users to have a responsive user experience and apps are able to integrate standard operating system gestures or new app defined gestures.
+For instance, iPhone apps are coded in Objective-C, and android apps are coded in Java.
+Coding apps help users have a responsive user experience, and apps can integrate standard operating-system gestures or new app-defined gestures.

 Native allow push notifications to be used by the business for real-time information for the users.
 They keep on functioning offline and can use the device’s alert system.
-They function in accordance to the design and standards of the platform (either android or iOS) which leads to customer satisfaction.
+They work by the design and standards of the platform (either android or iOS), which leads to customer satisfaction.

-They are platform specific (an iOS app will not work in an Android platform) due to difference in coding language.
-A business which seeks to develop an app which is operational in both the platforms would be expensive as it would require creating two different versions(for both platforms).
-Depending on budget, investment decision can be made to develop an app for single or multi-platform option.
-Example are Angry Birds, Shazam, etc.
+They are platform-specific (an iOS app will not work in an Android platform) due to differences in coding language.
+A business that seeks to develop an operational app on both the media would be expensive as it would require creating two different versions(for both platforms).
+Depending on the budget, investment can be made to develop an app for single or multi-platform options.
+Examples are Angry Birds, Shazam, etc.

 Mobile Web App

-They are mobile optimized web pages which are not actually apps but websites.
-They resemble a native app in look and feel and are ideal when the objective is to make information or features available over a mobile phone and developing native app is not a viable option financially.
+They are mobile-optimized web pages that are not apps but websites.
+They resemble a native app in look and feel and are ideal for making information or features available over a mobile phone.
+Developing a native app is not a viable option financially.

-Coded in HTML 5, they run on a browser and users access them just like normal web pages.
-They provide an option of installing them to home screen as a bookmark.
+Coded in HTML 5, they run on a browser, and users access them just like regular web pages.
+They provide an option of installing them on the home screen as a bookmark.

-Many websites use HTML 5 to turn their web pages in to web app for users which can appear as appealing as a native app.
-Example being the mobile optimized web pages of news websites.
+Many websites use HTML 5 to turn their web pages into web app for users who appear as appealing as a native app.
+An example being the mobile-optimized web pages of news websites.

-Web app has limited functionality and generally requires an internet connection to function.
+The web app has limited functionality and generally requires an internet connection to function.
 Users can easily forget them unless they run as a constant reminder on their home screen.
 They do not feature on any app marketplace.
-With huge daily traffic in the application stores, they miss out on the potential to be discovered as compared to native or hybrid app.
+With substantial daily traffic in the application stores, they miss out on the potential to be discovered compared to the native or hybrid app.